silaszehnder/silaszehnder.github.io/about.md

 # Professional

-Currently working as a software engineer full-time.
+Currently working as a full-time software engineer.

 Highlights from internships include
 * supporting a project to emulate a PowerPC processor in C/C++/Python